Today I want to talk about finding and using images (properly) on YOUR website.

 Actually, my first search terms revolved around restaurants.
 When I couldn’t find anything I liked, I reframed to a food-related item.
 Don’t spend too long searching for the perfect photo.

 You don’t need to download the largest possible size, especially if you’re uploading to your website.
 I often choose medium.

 Now, let’s rename the file to something more meaningful.

-For example, the featured image of this page has the name
+For example, the image above has the name

 You’ll note that the file name: